 Based on hit film Forrest Gump, this Southern American eatery is themed on its main characters and its Alabama location.
 It’s all about the shrimp at Bubba Gump Shrimp Co., with lots of crustacean creations; but there’s plenty for all the family to enjoy, from grilled steaks and salads to jambalaya.
 Food surely Bubba would be proud of.

-Take your children to the Rainforest Café where they'll go wild watching waterfalls, lightning, rain, animals and real tropical fish.
-Close to the West End's many theatres, shops and attractions such as Ripley's Believe It Or Not!
-London, this family restaurant offers a two-course kids menu with a drink, and activity packs for a small charge.Book Now
+Take your children to the Rainforest Cafe where they'll go wild experiencing the sounds of waterfalls, lightning and rain, and spot animals and real tropical fish.
+Close to the West End's many theatres, shops and attractions, this family restaurant offers a two-course kids menu and activity packs.

 Brunswick House Cafe